 Exception to admissions requirements will be considered for applicants who can present extenuating circumstances.
-Where appropriate, the admissions office will refer such cases to the faculty admissions and petitions committee.
+Where appropriate, the Admissions Office will refer such cases to the Faculty Admissions and Petitions Committee.
+All freshmen admitted by the Faculty Admissions and Petitions Committee will be required to enroll in the University 101 course during their first semester of attendance.
+Students must pass SUNV 101 in their freshmen year.